Cross-sales is a measure of trust

 - Still others have been doing what they’ve been doing for so long that they’re insulted that you might be suggesting it’s not enough.
 They think and act as if they really do care about the customers, but it isn’t exactly obvious as their clients still have to run around town to competitors to get their banking needs met.

-I’ve heard this same sad story probably 3,000–4,000 times in talking with bank executives for decades.
+I’ve heard these same sad stories probably 3,000-4,000 times in talking with bank executives for decades.
 It’s prevalent.

 - Hire a sales training company.